 Pack Up the Munchies

 Enjoying wildlife is one of the great pleasures of camping.
 However, we must do so respectfully and at a distance.
 Don’t feed wildlife as we want to keep them as self-sufficient as possible.
-Squirrels should be eating nuts and berries, not Cheetos.
+Squirrels and raccoons should be eating nuts and berries, not Cheetos.

 Whenever you’re not eating or you leave your campsite, pack up all your food.
 We definitely don’t want to tempt any bears for a late night visit!